About this listing

 Be romantic!
-Cosy up in a William IV 4-Poster & marvel at Lake & fell views out the window.
-Silk drapes & pleated silk canopy frame the handmade bed with comfy bespoke mattress.
+Cosy up in a William IV 4-Poster & marvel at gorgeous Lake & fell views out the window.
+Silk drapes & a pleated silk canopy frame the handmade bed with comfy bespoke mattress.

 Given below is some SPECIFIC DESCRIPTION of The Coniston, one of 11 bedrooms at Blenheim Lodge Bed and Breakfast, Bowness-on-Windermere, and also a GENERAL DESCRIPTION of our family home.

 Blenheim Lodge is unique for the following reasons: